Our Team

 Senior Lab Coordinator, University of Delaware

-Francis has wide experience in rural community based development initiatives and participation, environmental education and natural resource management and conservation having worked with in collaboration with other organizations that included the World Food Program (WFP), United Nations Environmental Program, the German Technical Cooperation Agency (GTZ) among others.
+Francis has wide experience in rural community-based development initiatives and participation, environmental education, natural resource management, and conservation.
+He's worked with in collaboration with organizations such as the World Food Program, the United Nations Environmental Program, and the German Technical Cooperation Agency, among others.
 Francis serves in various capacities for several organizations in the Tri-State area.

 Linda Stapleford